pingswept/me30-website/content/logistics/projects.md

 * You should submit video documentation to Canvas and bring your something-that-drives to class.
 * Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

+**Due date: Tuesday, December 6, high noon**

+In class on December 6, we will test drive the robots through a basic course-- basically a U-shaped hallway with a 30 cm doorway.
+If your robot can navigate and meets the requirements above, it will do fine.

-## Rough requirements for project 5
+### Rough requirements for project 5

 We'll release more details about the obstacle course and freight delivery after Thanksgiving.
 The truth is that we haven't done this project before, so we're still deciding exactly what obstacles to give you, but also, we want you to focus on the basic robot design first, rather than going for a 1 month moonshot.